Continuation Assistance Demonstration Program for Entertainment Industry Employees

 If the member is electing continuation of coverage, he or she must pay up to 102% of the premium at the group rate for the benefits being continued under the group contract.
 The maximum continuation coverage is 18 months after the qualifying event.
 However, the COBRA Subsidy Program will pay half the premium payment for a period of 12 months (lifetime maximum).
 Therefore, if the member elects continuation of coverage for the full period of 18 months, he or she can only qualify for 12 months of premium assistance.

-Frequently Asked Questions about the NYS Continuation Assistance Program for Entertainment Industry Employees.
+Frequently Asked Questions about the New York State Continuation Assistance Program for Entertainment Industry Employees.